 These results are also aggregates at geography level, sex level and SES level.

-It would be fruitful to dissect these results to see whether grade difficulties diverge more severely for, say rural schools, females and the left tails of the SES distribution.
+It would be fruitful to see whether grade difficulties diverge more severely for, say rural schools, females and the left tails of the SES distribution.

 Towards the overarching goal of promoting educational fairness, this study may lend itself towards identifying the most vulnerable, who carry the heaviest burden of grade difficulty differentials.

+(last slide should be who carries and change sexes to gender?)